CFL: 4th season

-Claybrooks, one of two former Stamps players on the Calgary coaching staff, is entering into his second season as defensive line coach.
+Claybrooks, one of three former Stamps players on the Calgary coaching staff, is entering his fourth season as defensive line coach.
+He also oversees the club’s free-agent tryout camps during the off-season.

-In his first season as a coach, Claybrooks guided a Stamps D-line that despite numerous injuries was tied for second in the league in quarterback sacks (43) and allowed an average of fewer than 100 rushing yards per game.
-Defensive end Charleston Hughes ranked second in the CFL in sacks (11), tied for the league lead in forced fumbles (five) and earned spots on the CFL and CFLPA all-star teams.
+In his first season as a coach in 2012, Claybrooks guided a Stamps D-line that overcame numerous injuries to finish tied for second in the league in quarterback sacks (43) and allowed an average of fewer than 100 rushing yards per game.
+Hughes ranked second in the CFL in sacks (11), tied for the league lead in forced fumbles (five) and earned spots on the CFL and CFLPA all-star teams.

 Claybrooks spent three seasons as a player with the Stamps and was a member of the Montreal Alouettes for two seasons prior to that.
 Over his five-year CFL career, Claybrooks played 75 regular-season games and recorded 161 tackles and 14 sacks and recovered two fumbles.